cookbooks/about/README.md

 ### Objectives
 This account is a collection of cookbooks that:

- - Tracks various upstream Chef cookbooks from vendors and individuals.
+ - Track various upstream Chef cookbooks from vendors and individuals.
  - Live on when upstream drops them.
- - Strives, in the `qa` branch, to be compatible irrespective of who upstream is.
+ - Strive, in the `qa` branch, to be compatible irrespective of who upstream is.

 ### Complementary Tools
  - [Librarian](https://github.com/applicationsonline/librarian): "Librarian is really for pulling in the 50 or so finished third-party cookbooks that you're using, not the 1 or 2 cookbooks you're actively working on".
  - [knife-github-cookbooks](https://github.com/websterclay/knife-github-cookbooks): Likely more suited to those cookbooks you *are* hacking on.

 ### How to contribute:
-This is an ideal workflow, and assumes no familiarity with git.
+This is an ideal workflow, and assumes no familiarity with Git, or git workflows.
 Of course one-day someone (hint) will wrap this all in a single command.
 If you don't already have it setup, integrating a GUI merge-tool with Git will help: